infinum/datx/packages/datx-jsonapi-angular/README.md

 # @datx/jsonapi-angular

 DatX is an opinionated data store.
-It features support for simple observable property definition, references to other models and first-class TypeScript support.
+It features support for references to other models and first-class TypeScript support.

 `@datx/jsonapi-angular` is a datx mixin that adds [JSON API](https://jsonapi.org/) support for Angular applications.